apollographql/apollo-ios/docs/source/installation.md

 You can also manually clone the [`apollo-ios` repository](https://github.com/apollostack/apollo-ios), drag `Apollo.xcodeproj` into your project or workspace, add a dependency on `Apollo.framework` to your target.

+## Adding a schema file to your target directory

+You'll have to copy or [download a schema](/downloading-schema/) to your target directory before generating code.

+Apollo iOS requires a GraphQL schema file as input to the code generation process.
+A schema file is a JSON file that contains the results of an an introspection query.
+Conventionally this file is called `schema.json`.

 ## Adding a code generation build step

 In order to invoke `apollo` as part of the Xcode build process, create a build step that runs before "Compile Sources".